bmah11/ingemark-assignment/IngemarkTask/README.md

    docker compose up --build
    ```

-This command will:

-* build the Docker images
-* start the database
-* run the web service

 ### Running the tests

-Tesr can be run in another terminal when the application is running.
+Test can be run in another terminal when the application is running.

 Run the following command: